 Pay attention to how you do laundry as certain products can irritate the vaginal area.
 Only use gentle detergents recommended by dermatologists.
 Purex or All Ultra Free Clear are both excellent choices.
 Always double rinse underwear to fully remove soap or other harmful chemicals.
 Avoid fabric softener.

 Personal & Intimate Products

 Be mindful of anything that goes “below the belt.”
 Use toilet paper that is soft, white and unscented.
 Only use 100% organic cotton pads and tampons.
-Avoid scented soaps, bubble bath, and creams.
+Do not use scented soaps, bubble bath, and creams.
 Don’t use shampoo in the vaginal area.
 Shampoo can sometimes flow from your head down to your vagina — be mindful to avoid contact as much as possible.

 Bathing & Bathroom Protocol

 Wash gently, using lukewarm water and your hand — avoid washcloths.
 Cool sitz baths can help relieve burning and irritation.
 Following a shower, apply vaginal lubrication without parabens or petroleum ingredients.

 Pee before you have a full bladder.
 Try to wash your vagina with lukewarm water following urination.